concrete-cp/concrete/README.md

 # Search strategies

 Concrete solves CSP/COP using a depth-first tree search.
-When solving XCSP3 instances or if the `-f` option is enforced, the default variable ordering heuristic is dom/wdeg.
+When solving XCSP3 instances or if the `-f` option is enforced, the default variable ordering heuristic is _dom/wdeg_.
 The default value heuristic chooses the best known value first, then a random bound randomly.
-Search is restarted periodically.
+Search is restarted periodically to reduce long tails of search time.

+# License

+Concrete is free software, relased under the terms of the [GNU LGPL 3.0](https://www.gnu.org/licenses/lgpl.txt) license.
+Concrete is © Julien Vion, CNRS and Univ.
+Valenciennes.